EARL AND COUNTESS

 Earls and Land Holdings

-Today, earls do not necessarily hold land or rule shires.
+Today, earls do not necessarily hold land or rule shires like it still is with Scottish peerage.
 However, in the past, earls governed shires and received one-third of the revenue generated in their shires.
 When an earldom was created, it would often be established in an area where the new earl already had land holdings and influence among the local people.
 Not surprisingly, many people still believe in the strong association between earls and their lands.

 The naming conventions for earls were fairly relaxed.
 An earl’s title might have been based on any of the following things: